mhkrebs/nps/README.md

 > [What happened to p-s?](#what-happened-to-p-s)

+## This fork

+https://github.com/mhkrebs/nps is a fork from https://github.com/MarkForged/nps.

+I wanted to be able to insert arguments from the command-line into the middle of a script command, rather than they always being appened to it.
+The support for positional args was added to
+MarkForged's repository with [this commit](https://github.com/MarkForged/nps/commit/e99f1a9496019f0064bf5106056c46f40294d1e6).
+But I wanted to be able to replace _all_ arguments, not just individual ones.
+Essentially, I wanted the same as the request for [shell-quoted arguments](https://github.com/sezna/nps/issues/177#issuecomment-581903163).

+See also https://github.com/sezna/nps/issues/234 about offers for [MarkForged](https://github.com/mf-bruce) and [JounQin](https://github.com/JounQin) to officially take over `nps`.

 ## The problem

 Even though npm scripts have a ton of advantages ([learn more][scripts-advantages]), it can grow into an